Sparky Adams

-Earl John "Sparky" Adams (August 26, 1894 – February 24, 1989) was a professional Major League Baseball player who played with the Chicago Cubs, Pittsburgh Pirates, St. Louis Cardinals, and Cincinnati Reds.
+Earl John "Sparky" Adams (August 26, 1894 – February 24, 1989) was an American professional Major League Baseball player who played with the Chicago Cubs, Pittsburgh Pirates, St. Louis Cardinals, and Cincinnati Reds.
 At 5 ft 4+1/2 in, Adams was the smallest Major League player during his career.

 Career

 Chicago Cubs

 Adams made his Major League debut with the Cubs on September 18, 1922.
 He played 11 games during the 1922 season.
 He spent the following two seasons as the team's shortstop, splitting time at the position with Charlie Hollocher.
 In the 1923 season, he hit four home runs in 311 at-bats for the season, then went on to hit only five the following 5,246 at-bats of his career.
 The 1925 season became his breakthrough, as he became a second baseman as a result of a trade that sent George Grantham to Pittsburgh, leaving the second base position open.
 As a hitter, he finished the season with 26 stolen bases, eight triples, and 627 at-bats, which led the National League.
 As a fielder, he led all second basemen in putouts, assists, and fielding average for the season.

 In 1926, Adams increased his batting average to .309, and stole a career-high 27 bases, second-best in the National League.
 He also played all 154 games of the season, finished first in at-bats for the second year in a row with 624, and finished first in plate appearances with 700.
 The 1927 season saw Adams being used mainly as a utility infielder, although he started nearly every game.
 He played 60 games at second base, 53 at third base, and 40 at shortstop.
 He led the league in at-bats for the third year in a row with 647, and stole 26 bases for the third year in a row.